CNIC to coordinate a European project investigating how cancer therapies promote atherosclerosis and cardiovascular disease

 The project will investigate the role of clonal hematopoiesis—the formation of mutated hematopoietic stem-cell clones promoted by anti-cancer therapies—in the development of atherosclerosis and associated cardiovascular disease

-The international consortium “Cancer Therapy-Related Clonal Hematopoiesis as a Driver of Accelerated Atherosclerosis”, coordinated by Dr. José Javier Fuster of the Centro Nacional de Investigaciones Cardiovasculares (CNIC), has been awarded €624,000 by the ERA-CVD (European Research Area Network on Cardiovascular Diseases).
-The award includes €167,000 in direct funding to the CNIC.
+The international consortium “Cancer Therapy-Related Clonal Hematopoiesis as a Driver of Accelerated Atherosclerosis”, coordinated by Dr. José Javier Fuster of the Centro Nacional de Investigaciones Cardiovasculares (CNIC), has been awarded €624,000 by the by the ERA-CVD network (European Research Area Network on Cardiovascular Diseases) financed by the European Commission within the framework of the H2020 program.
+The award includes €167,000 in direct funding to the CNIC capitalized through the ISCIII.
 The consortium will investigate the role of clonal hematopoiesis—the formation of clones from mutated hematopoietic stem cells promoted by anti-cancer therapies—in the development of atherosclerosis and associated cardiovascular disease.

 Consortium members include international experts in hematology and cardiovascular disease, such as the research groups led by INSERM investigator Chloé James at the Université de Bordeaux, France, and by Carolina Greco at the Istituto Clinico Humanitas, Italy.
 These research scientists will collaborate in the analysis of several innovative models of clonal hematopoiesis and exposure to anti-cancer treatments.